 It’s a real wooden bat — same kind used as the pros.
 And you can engrave a message, or even your friends’ signatures, on it.
 Your buddy can use it at the company baseball game or wield it when checking out strange noises in the night.

 A Keepsake/Treasure Box

 A keepsake or “treasure” box is a place for you to store your manly mementos, and also preserve classic items that your kids will someday love to look through and inherit.
 What better gift to give to your groomsmen, who will perhaps store an item from your wedding in there.
-Rather than a cheap hobby store box, for this occasion get something felt-lined and engraved with their name.
+Rather than a cheap hobby store box, for this occasion get something nice and classy.

 Man has a fascination with fire that can’t be explained.
 And since 1932, Zippo has been making the finest and hardiest fire-making machine around.
 The Zippo is refillable, and nearly every part is replaceable, meaning the engraved metal casing given to your groomsmen will last just about forever.
 It’ll also be perfect for lighting those celebratory cigars during the reception.
 Best of all, Zippo offers personalized engraving for free.
 For a boatload of additional styles, check out their shop on Zazzle.

 As you know, every man should carry a pocketknife.
 No need to personalize the knife you gift your groomsmen — just a unembellished, tried-and-true tool is the way to go here.
 It’s hard to go wrong with a Leatherman.

 Nothing’s more manly than building a fire without matches.
 So if your friends are outdoorsy and you want to find them something unique (read: seriously cool) give them this flint and steel fire starter kit.
 It’s got steel, a flint rock, char cloth, raw cotton, tinder, and instructions all packed in a nice tin.
 They’ll be starting fires like real mountain men in no time.